bobdavies2000/OpenCVB/README.md

 ![A screenshot of a computer program Description automatically generated](media/b2dafcc91cee598b2abfca8ce921a5b4.png)

-**Performance Comparison:** *The top image was captured when running the VB.Net version of Annealing_MultiThreaded_CPP_VB.
+**Performance Comparison:** *The top image was captured when running the VB.Net version of Annealing_MultiThreaded_CPP.
 The bottom image was taken from the C\# version.
 There are some differences in layout but the critical numbers are present and look correct.
 More testing is needed.
 The performance metrics are provided in the VB.Net infrastructure code.*

 # Recent Changes – September 2024